 - Secure the joint backer located behind the cart bumper support at the joints.
 To adjust the front panel.
-Loosen the screws holding the bumper on the case on either side the joint, and slide the extrusion to the center of the joint. - Starting from a center case in a lineup or wedge, align the front panels.
-Front panels can be loosened and adjusted laterally by loosing the screws holding the case bumper channel.
+Loosen the screws holding the bumper on the case on either side the joint, and slide the extrusion to the center of the joint. - Starting from a center case in a lineup or a wedge, align front panels.
+Front panels can be loosened and adjusted laterally by loosening the screws holding the case bumper channel